-Paying off debt can be a huge accomplishment for anyone!
-Usually, debt payments will take two months to improve a credit score.
-However, in certain circumstances it may mean hurting your finances.
-Keep reading for more information on paying off debt and how it can impact your credit scores.
+Usually, debt payments will take two months to improve a bad credit score.
+However, in certain circumstances it may actually hurt your finances.

 Why Does It Take a Few Months for Your Credit Score To Change After You Pay Off Debt?

 Once you pay off your debt, your lender will report that last payment to all three credit bureaus.
 This information can take some time to be reported so, you may have to wait to see it on a statement.
 As most borrowers know, each month you have a billing statement that shows balances for that billing cycle.
-It will take an average of two billing cycles (about two months) for your payments to show up on your credit report.
+It will take an average of two billing cycles (about two months) for your payments to show up on your credit reports.

 Different Debt and More Precise Approximates of How Long It Takes to Impact Your Credit Score

 Generally speaking, two types of credit accounts exist; revolving credit and installment loan options.
 Revolving credit accounts include credit card debt, which you can borrow from multiple times as long as you haven’t reached your credit limit.
 If you do get to your limit, you can make payments to use the account again.
-With installment accounts you can only borrow from once, the funds will be repaid in monthly payments.
-A few examples include personal loans, auto loans, and payday loans.
-If you want to borrow more money, you will have to apply for another loan.

-Revolving Credit Accounts
+Feature/Aspect | Revolving Credit Accounts | Installment Loans |

 When Can Paying Off Debt Hurt Your Credit Score?